 |bimetallic strip||coil pitch|

-The first thermometer was constructed in what is now northern Italy in the Seventeenth Century by either Santorio Santorio (1561-1636) also known by his latin name Sanctorus, Galileo Galilei (1564-1642) the man who basically invented the scientific method, or Giovanfrancesco Sagredo (1571-1620) an instrument maker who is sometimes called a "disciple" of Galileo.
+The first thermometer was constructed in what is now northern Italy in the 17th century by either Sanctorius Sanctorius (1561–1636), the first physician to record vital signs like weight and body temperature; Galileo Galilei (1564–1642), the man who basically invented the scientific method; or Giovanni Francesco Sagredo (1571–1620), an instrument maker who is sometimes called a "disciple" of Galileo.
 All three men built what are known as liquid in glass thermometers, which consist of a glass reservoir of liquid attached to a narrow glass tube.
-When temperature increases, the liquid expands and rises up in the tube.
+When temperature increases, the liquid expands and rises up the tube.
 When temperature decreases, the liquid contracts and falls back down the tube.
 The height of the column is therefore related to the temperature in a simple linear fashion.
 Galileo did not put a scale on his device, so what he invented is better called a thermoscope since all it can do is show changes in temperature, not really measure them.
-Sanctorus added a scale to an air in glass thermoscope and thus could be credited with inventing thermometer, but … Air in glass devices respond to pressure changes as well as temperature changes and pressure was not something that was well understood at the time.
+Sanctorus added a scale to an air in glass thermoscope, and thus could be credited with inventing thermometer, but….
+Air in glass devices respond to pressure changes as well as temperature changes and pressure was not something that was well understood at the time.
 Sagredo added a scale to his thermometer with 360 divisions imitating the Classical division of the circle.
 Ever since then, temperature units have been called "degrees" whether or not there were 360 of them in the fundamental interval.

 Robert Hooke (1635–1703) of London was the first to suggest using the freezing point of water as a lower fixed point.
 Ole Rømer (1644–1710) of Copenhagen assigned a value of 7.5° to the freezing point and 60° to the boiling point of water so that normal body temperature would wind up as 22.5° or three times the freezing point.
 In the days when thermometers were graduated by hand, such tricks were commonly built into temperature scales.